maevecrossan/peaceful-path/README.md

 ## **Introduction**
 ![Am I Responsive screenshot](docs/screenshots/am-i-responsive.png) Peaceful Path is a mindfulness website targeted towards those either starting or restarting their mindfulness journey.
 Its main purpose is to establish a relationship with its audience, promote its brand identity while finalising its services, provide essential information on mindfulness, and offer free a 30-day mindfulness guide.

+This project was built with HTML and CSS.

 ## **UX**